£232

 - Average case duration: 6 months to 2 years (contested)

-- Cafcass safeguarding checks within 2 weeks of filing
+- Cafcass safeguarding checks within 17 working days of filing

-The C100 is how you apply to family court for decisions about your children.
+The C100 form is how you apply to family court for decisions about your children.

 What is a C100 Form?

 The C100 form, officially titled "Application under the Children Act 1989", is the form you use to apply to family court for orders about children in England and Wales.
-It is sometimes referred to as a "C100 form family court" application.
+It is sometimes called a "C100 application form" or "form C100" and is used for family court applications.

-You can use the C100 to apply for three types of order:
+You can use the form C100 to apply for three types of order:

 - Child Arrangements Order - Where children live and who they spend time with